Rebecca, Alfred Hitchcock

 British elegance and American money combined make Alfred Hitchcock’s Rebecca a visual delight.

-Rebecca is based on a novel by Daphne du Maurier and, thanks to the insistence of producer David O. Selznick, the plot of the film sticks pretty close to the novel’s.
+Rebecca is based on a novel by Daphne du Maurier, and, thanks to the insistence of producer David O. Selznick, the film’s plot sticks pretty closely to the novel’s.
 At one level, Rebecca is a modern gothic romance about an orphaned young woman (a nameless character played by Joan Fontaine) rescued from her dreary existence as a paid companion to the wealthy Edythe Van Hopper (played with great gusto and wit by Florence Bates) and swept off to a beautiful castle called Manderley by a handsome young prince named Maxim de Winter (Laurence Olivier).
 The castle is haunted by a wicked stepmother named Mrs. Danvers (Judith Anderson) who tries to drive the happy couple apart, but thanks to the young woman’s purity and goodness of heart, both she and Maxim survive while the wicked stepmother goes down, literally, in flames.

 Rebecca can also be viewed as a psychological fable about an innocent young woman spirited away from the ordinary, daylight world into a dark universe of shadows, where evil lurks at every turn and the smiling faces often hide wicked intentions.
 This world is haunted by a phantom named Rebecca who is never seen but whose name is constantly on everyone’s lips and whose presence is felt everywhere.
 Our heroine must learn to navigate this nether world, and she makes some nearly fatal blunders in the beginning, but like any true hero on a journey she persists and returns to the normal world a changed but better person, having shed her childhood innocence and assumed the mantle of a mature woman who can face life.
 While most of us would prefer to live in the daylight world, we’re also fascinated by the world of shadows, and it takes a masterful director like Hitchcock to take us there and back.